|Home||Setting Up||New Instruments||Hospital||Payment||Restoration Parts||Mandolin Family||Gallery||FAQ||Links|

 Tuner repair service

 I am happy to try and fix old damaged tuners, especially for old Italian mandolins, and have done so quite a few times.
 If they are incapable of repair, then at least I have the original set against which to compare when trying to find a replacement set, as similar in size and style as possible.
+The most problematic to repair are those where elements are missing, or where the cog is worn.

 |Tuner cleaning and repair|